 Set goals – for yourself and your employees

 It’s always better to have a target to reach rather than meander aimlessly around without direction.
 Setting goals for everyone in the business can provide focus and clarity.
-Make them clear, specific and tangible and then make a plan around how you are going to reach them, mapping out any challenges and opportunities that you could meet along the way.
-Seeing them become a reality will be motivational, whilst your business benefits too.
+Make the goals clear, specific, and tangible.
+Then plan how you are going to reach them, mapping out any challenges and opportunities that you could meet along the way.
+Seeing them become a reality will be motivational, while your business benefits too.

 Decide to delegate

-As your business grows, you will have to concentrate on the more important, high priority tasks and so rely on your workforce to free up some of your time.
+As your business grows, you will have to concentrate on the more important, high-priority tasks.
+So, you should rely on your workforce to free up some of your time.

 Reward employees who can improve business efficiency